nickdanis/gorillawords/README.md

 1. (ND/CC) Using the features computed from puzzle metadata, cross-validation was used to determine the most relavent subset of features for fitting K nearest neighbors, decision tree, and random forest models.

-2. (JV) Using the Bag of Words and tfidf vector representations, we considered linear SVM, random forest, boosted decision tree, and feed-forward neural network models to classify the data.
+2. (JV) Using the Bag of Words and tfidf vector representations, we considered linear SVM, random forest, boosted decision tree, and feed-forward neural network models to classify the data, using cross-validation for optimization of decision tree and neural network hyperperameters.

 ## Results